sskonda/Transformer-Oriented-GPU-Streaming-Multiprocessor/README.md

 Transformer accelerators are not only matrix multipliers.
 Their performance depends on scheduling, dependency management, data movement, memory banking, latency tolerance, and resource arbitration.
-WarpForge makes those interactions visible in a compact project that can be simulated, verified, and discussed at the RTL and microarchitecture levels.
+This SM makes those interactions visible in a compact project that can be simulated, verified, and discussed at the RTL and microarchitecture levels.

 ## Difference between this and a generic CPU

-WarpForge is not a general-purpose CPU and does not implement the RISC-V ISA.
+This SM is not a general-purpose CPU and does not implement the RISC-V ISA.
 It uses a compact custom instruction format built around warp scheduling, asynchronous tile movement, scalar bookkeeping, and tensor operations.
 The design emphasis is GPU-style control and dataflow rather than branch-heavy